dgryski/go-perfbook/performance.md

 performance improvement, you can probably get that with some implementation tweaks and smaller fixes.
 If you need a factor of 10x or more, then just replacing a multiplication with a left-shift isn't going to cut it.
-That's probably going to call for changes up and down your stack.
+That's probably going to call for changes up and down your stack, possibly redesigning large portions of the system with these performance goals in mind.

 Good performance work requires knowledge at many different levels, from system design, networking, hardware (CPU, caches, storage), algorithms,